zskarte/zskarte/packages/server/README.md

   1. Open pgadmin on http://localhost:7050
   2. Login with credentials: User -> info@zskarte.ch, Password -> zskarte
   3. Add Server: (Check in README) PGAdmin -> Create a database
-  4. Use the dump file in packages/server/database -> *_DEFAULT.bak.tar
+  4. Use the dump file in packages/server/database -> *_DEFAULT.bak
   5. Right click on Databases -> zskarte -> Restore -> Select the dump file -> Restore

 ### 4. Copy .env example file and rename it to .env you can keep the values as they are